 Globally-unique SNPN identity: An SNPN identity with an NID whose assignment mode is not set to 1 (see 3GPP TS 23.003 [4]).

 HPLMN S-NSSAI: An S-NSSAI applicable in the HPLMN without any further mapping by the network.
-If the UE has an EHPLMN list which is not empty, and the HPLMN code derived from the IMSI is included in the EHPLMN list, then the HPLMN S-NSSAIs are applicable without any further mapping in the HPLMN derived from the IMSI.
-If the HPLMN code derived from the IMSI is not included in the EHPLMN list, then the HPLMN S-NSSAIs are applicable without any further mapping in the highest priority EHPLMN.
+If the UE has an EHPLMN list which is not empty, then the HPLMN S-NSSAIs are applicable without any further mapping in the PLMN derived from the IMSI, regardless of whether or not this PLMN is included in the EHPLMN list.

 The UE considers as HPLMN S-NSSAIs at least the following S-NSSAIs: